PikachuPenial/Titanmod/PATCHNOTES.md

 *MELEE OVERHAUL*
 - All melee weapons now have consistent swing distance values
 - Light swings (LMB) now always do 50 damage and reach 1 meter / 52 hammer units
-- Heavy swings (RMB) now always do 100 damage and reach reach 1.5 meters / 78 hammer units
+- Heavy swings (RMB) now always do 100 damage and reach 1.5 meters / 78 hammer units
 - Heavy swings have double the cooldown of light swings
 - Thrown melee weapons damage is now determined by the velocity, now being able to one shot if fast enough
 - Thrown melee kills now count as a kill for your equipped melee